cperv/cperv.github.io/_pages/cv.md

   * University of Crete
   * Courses included: Numerical Analysis, Numerical Solution of ODEs and Numerical Solution of PDEs

-* Fall 2015: Research Assistant
+* Summer 2015: Internship
-  * Github University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub
+  * Institute of Applied and Computational Mathematics, FO.R.T.H, Greece